johnathancroom/freemail-ruby/README.md

 #Testing
 Tests are written in Rspec in the tests directory and can be tested by running `bundle exec rspec tests` assuming you already setup.

+#Todo
+1. Add support for emails with multiple MIME types.
+2. Fix case issue with freemail hash (`@freemail["from"]` and `@freemail["From"]` should return the same value).
+3. Test parser with different email clients in order to ensure it works in all situations.

 #Contributing
 Write tests, research, code, communicate, and have fun!